Isfield now directly benefits from Wealden Community Lottery Funding. Buy your tickets here.Find out more

 Isfield has 20 lakes and 5 miles of river and drain fishing spread across the stunning Sussex and Surrey countryside.
-From specimen carp to match fishing, winter lure fishing for pike to a summer mornings tench fishing, Isfield has it all.Become a club member
+From specimen carp, barbel, catfish and bream to match fishing, winter lure fishing for pike to a summer mornings tench fishing, Isfield has it all.Become a club member

-Members of the Angling Trust and Salmon and Trout Conservation Group.
+Members of the Angling Trust and working in partnership with the Environment Agency.

 Welcome to the Isfield & District Angling Club website.
 Please explore our site to find out more about the diverse range of angling opportunities on offer.
 We want to encourage more people to spend quality time outdoors, not just fishing but enjoying the countryside and wildlife abundant across our lakes, rivers and drains.
 Have fun!